 Psychologist Dr. Paul Eckman is a legend in the world of deciphering facial expressions.
 Based on more than 50 years of research, Dr. Eckman has pioneered a coding system for people’s emotional displays involving hundreds of combinations of facial muscles, often scientifically correlated with distinct emotional states.
-He calls each observable facial movement an “action unit” or an AU, and offers a number of online tools to help people gain mastery in decoding facial movements.
-One of his main contributions to the research is the existence of micro-expressions, brief flashes of emotions revealed on one’s face.
-This training has been used by lie detection experts, actors, and Homeland Security officers, among others.
+He calls each observable facial movement an “action unit” or an AU and offers some online tools to help people gain mastery in decoding facial signals.

 So what are some of the telltale signs?

-Science of People (2013) gives an thorough, introductory summary of Dr. Eckman’s work:
+Science of People (2021) gives a thorough, introductory summary of Dr. Eckman’s work:

 Contempt or hate

-Joe Navarro, a former FBI Counterintelligence Agent and an expert on body language, reports in Psychology Today (2012) that many of behaviors people typically associate with lying—avoiding eye contact, looking up to one direction, touching one’s face, clearing one’s throat—don’t actually indicate deception.
-He adds that even experts in the field can only tell if someone is lying roughly 60% of the time, slightly better than chance.
+Joe Navarro, a 25-year FBI veteran in counterintelligence agent, best-selling author, is an expert on body language and non-verbal communication.
+He writes on his blog JNForensics.com (2020) that many of the behaviors people typically associate with lying—avoiding eye contact, looking up to one direction, touching one’s face, clearing one’s throat—don’t indicate deception.
+He adds that even experts in the field can only tell if someone is lying roughly 60 percent of the time, slightly better than chance.

-Informed by the work of Navarro, here is a breakdown of some body language cues neatly summarized in a report in Entrepreneur (2014):
+Informed by the work of Navarro, here is a breakdown of some body language cues neatly summarized in a report in Entrepreneur:

-For further research on the meaning of non-verbal behaviors, the books and blogs of Dr. Paul Eckman and Joe Navarro provide a comprehensive, research-backed overview, from head to toe.
+For further research on the meaning of non-verbal behaviors, the books and blogs of Dr. Paul Eckman and Joe Navarro, M.A. provide a comprehensive, research-backed overview, from head to toe.